nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Medimate shows an error message.

       Use case resumes at step 2.

 *{More to be added}*

+**Use case:  Add a patient**

+**MSS**

+1. User requests to add a patient and inputs his information.
+2. Medimate adds the patient.

+    Use Case ends.

+**Extensions**

+* 1a.
+User input format is wrong.
+  * 1a1.
+Medimate asks User for another correct input of the patient’s information.
+  * 1a2.
+User inputs a new line of patient’s information with the correct format.

+    Use Case resumes at step 2.

+**Use case:  List patients by their booked schedules**

+**MSS**

+1. User requests to list all patients based on their scheduled time
+2. Medimate displays a list of all patients sorted in order based on scheduled time

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*